A review of mechanistic and data-driven models of terrorism and radicalization: Lattice and network models

-An optimal graph is one that maximizes the product of the information $I(g)$ and secrecy $S(g)$ measures, $\mu (g) = S(g) I(g)$.
-The first scenario analyzed is that of a uniform exposure probability $\alpha_i = 1/n$ and where if node $i$ is identified as part of the network, all others connected to it become exposed with a link detection probability $p$, so that $u_i = (n - p d_i - 1)/n$.
-Here, $p=1$ represents the case where all links are exposed; $p=0$ indicates an impenetrable network where the identification of one node still allows for the other $n-1$ to remain unknown to counter-terror agents.
+A terrorist organization typically aims to enhance its information communication $I(g)$, while simultaneously maintaining high secrecy levels $S(g)$ for security purposes.
+This trade-off motivates the search for an optimal graph that maximizes the product of these two indicators $\mu(g) = S(g) I(g)$.
+The first scenario analyzed is that of a uniform exposure probability $\alpha_i = 1/n$ and where, if node $i$ is uncovered as part of the network, all others connected to it become exposed as well with a link detection probability $p$, so that $u_i = (n - p d_i - 1)/n$.
+Here, $p=1$ represents the case where all links connecting node $i$ to others are exposed; $p=0$ indicates an impenetrable network where the identification of one node still allows for the other $n-1$ to remain covert.
 The other scenario is that of node detection being proportional to its centrality in the network, $\alpha_i = (d_i+1)/ (2 m+n) $ and where a detected node leads to all its connections being exposed $u_i = (n - d_i - 1)/n$.
 Game theoretic Nash bargaining is then used to determine which $g$ structure leads to maximal $\mu(g)$ for small values of $n$ \cite{NAS50, MAR98}; simulations are used in the case of larger $n$, where $\mu(g)$ is explicitly evaluated over multiple configurations and the maximum value recorded.
 In the first case, if the link detection probability is high, $p \to 1$, the Nash bargaining solution is a star graph.
 As the link detection probability $p$ is decreased, a transition is observed and a complete graph becomes best.
 In the second case, cellular networks such the ones shown in Figs.\,\ref{Nashpics}(a)--(c) are optimal.
 As a result, optimal covert networks should incorporate all-to-all communication when detection risks are low; a star configuration when communications can be intercepted but nodes are equivalent; reinforced rings, wheels and other cellular structures if centrality is important.
 Other choices of $I(g)$ may lead to different optimal graphs; for example in Fig.\,\ref{Nashpics}(d) best structures are shown if the communication measure is set at $I_2(g) = 1 / D(g)$ where $D(g)$ is the diameter of the graph defined as the maximal distance among all nodes, $D(g) = \max_{\{i,j\} \in g} \ell_{ij}$.
-Among the many variants of this work, one of the most notable is the inclusion of node heterogeneity where a specific interaction between a pair of nodes may be riskier that others.
+Among the many variants of this work, one of the most notable is the inclusion of node heterogeneity where a specific interaction between a pair of nodes may be riskier than others.
 In this case network structure is optimized by having the pair in question being the least connected to the remainder of the network.
 This theoretical framework was later applied to the 2002 Bali attacks by Jemaah Islamiya, an Indonesian Al-Qaeda affiliated Islamist group, for which prior knowledge of operational and command nodes was known \cite{KOS06}.
 Links were assigned heterogeneous weights representing different risk levels.
 The optimal networks for $n=25$ and $n=40$ consist of cellular structures around a centralized individual, less dense than those observed in Fig.\,\ref{Nashpics}(c) since the high risk link carries limited connectivity to the remainder of the network \cite{LIN09,HUS13}.